 In September of 2017, it was announced that the NKAA Database had received a major upgrade.
 UK Digital Library Architect Eric Weig executed the work needed to move NKAA to an Omeka database management platform.
 Eric oversees the continued technical support of the upgraded version of NKAA that provides a much more robust and interactive reference tool.
 The upgrades include advanced search options; citation format for each entry; social media booking options; a mobile device interface; cross-referencing between entries and sources; geographic location searching of the entire NKAA Database; and links to many of the sources that can be found in the UK Libraries and other libraries in Kentucky.

 For additional information about the upgrade, see Hale, Whitney, “Notable Kentucky African Americans Database undergoes upgrade,” UKNOW, Sept.
 29, 2017.

 Contact Eric Weig if you would like additional information about the NKAA Database upgrade to an Omeka database management platform.

 African American Library Directors in the USA

 The listing of African American library directors in the United States developed from an inquiry posted by Alonzo W. Hill on the listserv of the Black Caucus of the American Library Association (BCALA).
-Alonzo Hill is a part-time librarian at Independence Township Library and a library assistant/branch manager at the Flint Public Library.
-Hill compiled the names and addresses received via the BCALA listserv, and in collaboration with Reinette Jones, a University of Kentucky Librarian, created a database for the entries.
+Alonzo Hill is full-time librarian at the Gloria Coles Flint Public Library.
+Hill compiled the names and addresses received via the BCALA listserv, and in collaboration with Reinette Jones, a University of Kentucky Librarian, they created a database for the entries.

-The database resides on the Notable Kentucky African Americans database (NKAA) site in order to take advantage of the structure established for a similar biographical presentation.
+The African American library directors’ database resides on the Notable Kentucky African Americans database (NKAA) site in order to take advantage of the structure established for a similar biographical presentation.
 NKAA is pleased to be able to host this unique collection of significant contributors to libraries around the United States.